Plasma Cutter Wire Size Guide (AWG Chart & Calculator)

 proper grounding and connectors

-Because a solid electrical system starts with proper grounding, make sure you run a dedicated ground conductor at least the same gauge as your power feed and bond it to the cutter chassis and local earth, complying with NEC requirements.
-You’ll reduce shock risk and demonstrate grounding importance during inspections.
+A solid electrical system starts with proper grounding.
+Run a dedicated ground conductor at least the same gauge as your power feed.
+Bond it to the cutter chassis and local earth, complying with NEC requirements.
+This reduces shock risk.

-1. Choose connectors rated ≥ the machine’s amps (many use 40 A minimum), use crimp or screw types rated for heat, and inspect for corrosion.
+1. Choose connectors rated ≥ the machine’s amps (many use 40 A minimum).
+Use crimp or screw types rated for heat.
+Inspect for corrosion.

-3. Follow NEC wiring methods, secure enclosures, torque terminals to manufacturer specs, and document installations for future service.
+3. Follow NEC wiring methods.
+Secure enclosures.
+Torque terminals to manufacturer specs.
+Document installations for future service.

 Calculating Wire Size Step-by-Step for Your Setup